Upright Bass Pickups

 Where are they manufactured?

-Yes, these attractive instruments are made in China... let's face it, everything is made in China these days!
-That doesn't make it inferior — as I'm sure you know, people (and factories) in any location are capable of making products both good and bad.
+There is an understandable hesitation from some people to buy a bass made in China, but I just ask you to consider this: some people can be amazing craftsmen, and some people can make junk - but the soil they happen to be standing on as they do it doesn't necessarily have to be a contributing factor.
 The important thing to be aware of with foreign factories in any country is to ensure that you're dealing with a company with a reputation for excellent, consistent quality.
+The Estle Louis basses are truly wonderful basses, even before you factor in the great price.
 As you might expect from us (if you've shopped with us before), these basses are made by a reputable maker with very high quality control.
 If they weren't we would not put our name on them OR offer a 10 day trial period.

 Why aren't they full size?